Which is the union for you?

 Can I join the ACTU?

-No, the ACTU is not a registered union.
+No, the ACTU is not a union.
 The ACTU is the peak union body that represents the interests of working Australians and their families at a national level.
-It cannot represent individual workers on industrial issues.
+The ACTU does not represent individual workers on industrial or other issues.

 Today is the best day to join your union